pygeode/pygeode-docs/tutorial.rst

 While there is no strict need to use the ipython_ interpreter, the plotting features in combination with matplotlib are quite convenient and this tutorial has been written assuming you are working with this combination.
+All the commands given should still work in any other interpreter.

 .. _ipython: http://ipython.scipy.org/